pacnpal/Pac-cogs/README.md

-# Pac-cogs - RedBot Cogs Collection
+# Pac-cogs - Red Discord Bot Cogs Collection

 Welcome to **Pac-cogs**, a collection of custom cogs for [RedBot](https://github.com/Cog-Creators/Red-DiscordBot).
 These cogs are designed to add extra functionality to your RedBot instance on Discord.